The Landscape Library

 3D printing is a rapid prototyping technology that builds physical objects, but how can landscape designers work this to their advantage.

-3D printing is a rapid prototyping technology that builds physical objects by bonding layers of print material one at a time.
+3D printers for landscape architecture are a growing technology that rapidly builds physical objects by bonding layers of print material one at a time.

-This type of technology is rapidly becoming more and more popular.
-They allow designers to create quick iterations of an object to ensure the form and dimensions are correct before committing to full production.
+This type of technology is rapidly becoming more and more popular as it allows designers to create quick iterations of an object to ensure the form and dimensions are correct before committing to full production.

 To make a 3D printed object, the designer first creates a digital design in a 3D modeling program (such as Rhinoceros 3D).
 The digital model is then converted to a file that can be loaded into a 3D printer which then prints the design layer by layer.
 The finished print is identical to the digital model, which is why the process is called additive manufacturing.